 On fulfilling all degree requirements, the candidate will receive a regular PhD in Philosophy as well as a regular Master of Arts in Classical Studies.
 The philosophy component of the dual degree will equip the candidate with a special competence in ancient philosophy, while the training in classical studies will enhance the candidate’s understanding of ancient philosophical texts in a number of crucial ways, such as attention to genre and expressive values in literary style and to crucial poetical, oratorical, historical, religious, and scientific contexts.
 The combined degree will help position graduates for employment as ancient philosophy specialists in either philosophy or classics departments.

 Students must fulfill all degree requirements in both programs.
 The dual degree program is a 19-course program (76 credits).
 Eleven courses (44 credits) receive credit only for the PhD in the Department of Philosophy; three courses (12 credits) receive credit only for the MA in the Department of Classical Studies; five courses (20 credits) receive credit both for the PhD and for the MA.
-For more information about this program, please contact the Director of Graduate Admissions in the Classics Department and/or refer to the MA in Classical Studies website and PhD in Philosophy website.
+For more information about this program, please contact the Directors of Graduate Admissions in the Classics Department and/or refer to the MA in Classical Studies website and PhD in Philosophy website.

 A minimum of 16 courses (64 credits) is required for the PhD in Philosophy.
 The course requirements are as follows: